Binangonan: Climate

 Binangonan features two climate types under the Köppen-Geiger climate classification: tropical monsoon with a short dry season and a prolonged wet season, and tropical savanna with more pronounced wet and dry season.
 The dry season runs from January through April while the wet season covers the remaining eight months of the year.
 Binangonan is consistently hot throughout the year, usually reaching its highest temperatures just before the onset of the monsoon.
 The town's coolest temperatures are typically experienced at night during the earliest portions of the dry season.
 Temperatures are relatively constant throughout the year with the average high of about 31 C and an average low of about 23 C.

 Barangays

-Binangonan is politically subdivided into 40 barangays, of which 23 are on the mainland and 17 are island barangays.
+Binangonan is politically subdivided into 40 barangays, as indicated in the matrix below and the image herein, of which 23 are on the mainland and 17 are island barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, the population of Binangonan, was 313,631 people, with a density of sigfig 313,631/66.34.